Gil Puyat: Political career

 In the Philippine midterm elections of 1951, he was elected Senator and he served in the Philippine Senate until its closure by Martial Law in 1972.
 From 1967, he was the Senate President.

 As a legislator, Puyat created a few reforms and other things involving the dispensation of public works funds.

 Business activities

-He is founder of Manila Banking Corporation (now Chinabank Savings Bank), Manila Bankers Life Insurance Corporation and the Loyola Group of Companies.
+He is founder of Manila Banking Corporation (now Chinabank Savings), Manila Bankers Life Insurance Corporation and the Loyola Group of Companies.
 The Loyola Group of Companies is composed of Loyola Plans Consolidated Inc., Group Developers Inc. and Loyola Memorial Chapels and Crematorium Inc.

 He founded Loyola Plans Consolidated Inc. in 1968 and today it is the oldest Pre-need Company in continuous operation.
 Group Developers pioneered the concept of memorial parks in the Philippines with its two signature memorial parks in Marikina and Sucat.
 Loyola Memorial Chapels was the first to use modern cremation technology in the Philippines.
 Loyola Memorial Chapels has six branches, all in Luzon.